soitun/dns-proxy-server/docs/content/3-configuration/_index.en.md

-  "defaultDns" : true, // if must be set as the default DNS "hostMachineHostname" : "host.docker", // hostname to solve machine IP "serverProtocol" : "UDP_TCP", // protocol to start the dns server "dockerHost" : null, // docker host address, default value is SO dependent }
+  "defaultDns" : true, // if must be set as the default DNS "hostMachineHostname" : "host.docker", // hostname to solve machine IP "serverProtocol" : "UDP_TCP", // protocol to start the dns server "dockerHost" : null, // docker host address, default value is SO dependent, "resolvConfOverrideNameServers": true // If must comment all existing nameservers at resolv.conf file or just put DPS at the first place.
+}
 ```